Utqiaġvik, Alaska · Northernmost City in the United States

 Whalebone Arch

-Silhouettes of visitors at the northernmost point of the United States at sunset
+Visitors standing at Point Barrow — the northernmost point in the United States — at sunset near Utqiaġvik, Alaska

 Northernmost Point, USA